Apple Cinnamon Cobbler

 B A K E !

-As you may recall, I have a Skillet Peach Cobbler on my blog too.
+As you may recall, I have a Skillet Peach Cobbler recipe too.
 It’s very similar to this one, except for quantities and of course, that one has peaches instead of apples.
 Both are delish, and I think the peach is naturally a juicier final product.
 But both are equally amazing.

-A bowl of apple cobbler with two scoops of ice cream.
+A small bowl of apple cobbler with a scoop of cinnamon ice cream.

 How to make Apple Cinnamon Cobbler: